jenny-terry/academic-website/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-Jenny Terry (she/her) is a Doctoral Researcher and Doctoral Tutor in the School of Psychology at the University of Sussex (2019 – 2022).
-She is also a temporary Lecturer at the University of Brighton, teaching research methods and statistics.
+Jenny Terry (she/her) is a Doctoral Researcher and Doctoral Tutor in the [School of Psychology](https://www.sussex.ac.uk/schools/psychology/) at the University of Sussex (2019 – 2022).

-Jenny's PhD combines her enthusiasm for improving research methods in psychology with her substantive interests in statistics education by exploring the construct validity of statistics anxiety using a variety of psychometric and other quantitative methods.
+Her PhD combines her enthusiasm for improving research methods in psychology with her substantive interests in statistics education by exploring the construct validity of statistics anxiety using a variety of psychometric and other quantitative methods.

+Jenny is also a temporary Lecturer at the University of Brighton's [School of Applied Social Sciences](https://www.brighton.ac.uk/about-us/contact-us/academic-departments/school-of-humanities-and-social-science.aspx), teaching research methods and statistics.

-Jenny also consults on psychometric scale development and provides statistical software training in R to non-academic clients.
+She also consults on psychometric scale development and provides statistical software training in R to non-academic clients.

-Jenny is the PsyPAG Chair-Elect (2021-2023) and representative for the British Psychological Society's Mathematical, Statistical, and Computing Psychology section (2020-2022) and is the founder of the RoSE (Researchers in Statistics Education) Network.
+Jenny is the Chair of the British Psychological Society's postgraduate group, [PsyPAG](https://www.bps.org.uk/member-microsites/psypag) (2021-2023), postgraduate representative for the BPS's Mathematical, Statistical, and Computing Psychology section (2020-2022), and is the founder of the [RoSE (Researchers in Statistics Education) Network](https://www.jennyterry.co.uk/rosenetwork/).